PreviderInfra/HelloID-AD-Provisioning-Permissions/README.md

 The HelloID service account must have **delegated permissions** on specific Organizational Units (OUs) to:

+### User Object Permissions
-- Read and write user and group objects
+- Read and write user objects
-- Create and delete users and groups
+- Create and delete users
 - Modify attributes
+- Reset passwords and control accounts

+### Group Object Permissions
+- Read and write group objects
+- Create groups
+- Modify attributes
 - Manage group membership
-- Reset passwords and control accounts

 > 🛡️ These permissions should **not** be granted at the domain level — use **least privilege** principles.